rickballard/CoCivium/insights/readme-insight.md

 <!-- Folder: insights/ -->
 <!-- Last Updated: 2025-08-01 -->

-# 📘 CoCivium Insights Folder
+# 📘 CoCivium™ Insights Folder

 This folder contains curated conceptual scrolls that scaffold CoCoCivium’s epistemic, ethical, and participatory architecture.
 Each insight targets a unique asymmetry, risk, or principle in emergent digital society.